peterljin/peterljin.github.io/_pages/advocacy.md

 author_profile: true
 ---

 I am an enthusiastic advocate for STEM, health, and arts accessibility for all.
-Here are a few efforts I’ve been part of and helped lead.
+Here are a few of the efforts I’ve been part of and helped lead.

 ### Bridge to STEM Academy, Founder